soban252/docker-java-sample-webapp/README.md

 - Use docker edge channel.
 It has inbuilt kubernetes support.

-- To get kubernetes dashboard running
+- To get kubernetes dashboard running and up

 - `kubectl cluster-info`
 - `kubectl -n kube-system edit service kubernetes-dashboard`